2. Current cultural affairs

 - ZPAV (music and audiovisual producers)

-A team led by prof. Dorota Ilczuk has been studying the situation of artists in Poland for many years.
+A team of Creative Economy Research Centre of SWPS University led by prof. Dorota Ilczuk has been studying the situation of artists in Poland since 2012.
 These studies were aimed at diagnosing the specificity of the artists' labor market, analysing the professional situation of artists in Poland, exploring international experiences both in monitoring and analysing this area, and various forms of support provided to artists.
-It also was the first successful attempt in the history of post-war Poland to estimate the number of professionally active artists in Poland.
+It also was the first successful attempts in the history of post-war Poland to estimate the number of professionally active artists in Poland.
 Without knowing the size of the artistic milieu, it was impossible to calculate the costs of the planned support system for artists, and thus to introduce systemic changes in the cultural policy in Poland.

-The social and professional situation of artists, authors and creators in Poland is very unstable.
 This state of affairs has been ignored in the public debate for many years, despite the artistic community’s attempt to draw attention to it (with for example the artists' protest ‘A Day Without Art’ in 2012).
 In 2017, at the National Conference for Culture (OKK), the debate about artist’s support began.
 The OKK Group of Experts was formed and they started to work on an Act on the Rights of the Professional Artist.
-The project aims to:

 According to the Report on Digitisation of Polish Cultural Resources (prepared for the Congress of Polish Culture 2009), the digital resources of state archives are calculated at approximately 3 million scans; libraries at 300 thousand library units (ca. 1915-1917 million scans); and museums at about 300 thousand reproductions.